forgo/the-elements-of-web-style/README.md

 My personal projects, from the days of futzing with custom CSS on a MySpace profile (R.I.P) to the concepts I implemented the "right way" (the cathartic solution to bad management), also inform this guide.

-You might notice my ideas deviate from well-liked authorities and solutions.
-With so many unexplored ideas out there, tradition never really served me well.

 Primarily I'd like to convey, contrary to popular belief, process _can_ yield aesthetically pleasing results alongside functional results.
 Furthermore, that process does not have to be complex.
 When it comes to style, there are a lot of good heuristics floating around the web and in my head.
 Here's what I'd like to do with those:

 - consolidate coherent and consumable rules into applicable scenarios